james-stevens/auto-skew-elle/api.md

 ## The `by` Modifier

-The `by` property lets you specify that you wish to receive the rows returned as an object of objects instead of a list of objects.
+The `by` property lets you specify that you wish to receive the rows returned as a keyed set of objects instead of a list of objects.

 If you wish to access the data by a keyed index, then this may be better.
 However, if you specifically want the sort order to be preserved you should have the rows returned as a list.

-The `by` property can be either a list type or a string type, where a string is a comma separated list of column names to use.
+The `by` property can be either a list type or a string type, where a string is a comma separated list of one or more column names to use.
+Or the `by` value can be a single string which specifies the name of a unique index of that table to use as the key.
-The pseudo type `:rowid:` can also be used
+The pseudo type `:rowid:` can also be used.

 Here's two exmaples `{ "by": "ticker" }` & `{ "by": ":rowid:" }`